Wenzel/docker-plasma5/README.md

 This Dockerfile will build a plasma5 desktop based on Kubuntu-next repo.

-# Try plasma5 aside your current desktop
+# Try plasma5 beside your current desktop

 ## Start a second X server